1. The first usage of IF function: single condition judgment

 Formula: =IF(D3>C3,"Exceeded","Not exceeded")

-3. The third usage of IF function: calculating overtime allowance
+3. The third usage of IF function: Calculate overtime allowance

 Purpose: The regular working hours are 8 hours.
 If the working hours exceed 8 hours, the subsidy will be 20 yuan per hour.